fieldtrip/website/getting_started/opm_fil.md

 ## OPM specific signal processing and denoising

 The OPM sensors have different noise characteristics.
-It is important to deal with the noise, to filter the data and to use e.g. reference channels to remove environmental interference.
+It is important to deal with the noise, to filter the data and to use e.g., reference channels to remove environmental interference.
 However, that falls outside the scope of this tutorial.
 The [OPM GitHub repository](https://github.com/tierneytim/OPM) of Tim Tierney provides SPM code to do that.